aws-samples/amazon-connect-scim-user-management/README.md

     $ npx cdk diff
     <shows diff against deployed stack>

+## Upgrading from an earlier deployment

+**Do not update an existing 1.0.0 stack in place.** That release owned the token parameter as a template resource; this one has its custom resource create it as an encrypted `SecureString`.
+On `update-stack` the custom resource rewrites the parameter and CloudFormation's cleanup phase then deletes it, because the resource is no longer in the template.
+The stack reports success, and the SCIM endpoint returns 401 for every request because there is no token for the authorizer to compare against.
+This was tested end to end; the cleanup delete lands about two seconds after the custom resource finishes.

+Delete the previous stack, or delete the parameter, and deploy this release fresh.

+If a stack has already been upgraded in place, re-run the deployment with a different token length.
+That value reaches the custom resource as a property, so changing it forces its `Update` to run again; it finds the parameter absent and mints a new token.

+    # CDK.
+The parameter is 'apikeylength', not 'api_key_length' -- CloudFormation
+    # logical ids are alphanumeric, so CDK strips the underscores at synth time.
+    $ npx cdk deploy -c idp_type=<okta|azure> --parameters apikeylength=33

+For CloudFormation, re-run your `update-stack` with a different `ApiKeyLength` and `UsePreviousValue=true` on the rest.
+Note the parameter names differ between the two deployments: the CloudFormation template declares `ApiKeyLength` and `AmazonConnectInstanceId`, while the CDK-synthesised template has `apikeylength` and `connectinstanceid`.

+The token value changes on every one of these paths, so read it back and re-enter it in the identity provider's provisioning settings afterwards.
+The Lambda packaging also changed — see the migration notes in [CHANGELOG.md](./CHANGELOG.md), since a zip containing only the entry point now fails at import.

 ## Development

 The CDK app and the Lambda handlers are tested separately.